ppy/osu-wiki/wiki/BBCode/en.md

 [profile=USERID]username[/profile]
 ```

-The `[profile]` tag links to a user's osu! profile page using either their username or user ID.
+The `[profile]` tag is used to link to a user's osu! profile page using either their username or user ID.
 Unlike standard URL links, hovering over this tag displays an interactive user card.

 To create a profile link, provide: